Genesis Theatre Design Programme

 The course leaders are:

-- Gbolahan Obisesan, award-winning British Nigerian writer and director and Artistic Director of Brixton House.
+- Gbolahan Obisesan, award-winning British Nigerian writer and director and former Artistic Director of Brixton House.

 - Sadeysa Greenaway-Bailey, Black British Theatre Award-winning designer who has recently worked on Death of England at the NT, Anansi the Spider at the Unicorn

 - ULTZ, Olivier Award-winning, Tony Award-nominated designer who has recently worked on Death of England and The Corn is Green at the NT and Jerusalem in the West End.

 The Genesis Theatre Design Programme is a new iteration of the renowned Motley Theatre Design Course which ran from 1966 to 2010.

 “I would not have been able to do the work I do without a similar intervention early in my career.
 It’s exactly what a National Theatre should be backing.

 I am proud to be part of it.”

 “This programme is an intentional intervention to cultivate a new cohort of creatives predominantly in backstage roles from diverse global majority heritage.